pwr4exp: Power Analysis for Experimental Designs

 Example 1.
 Completely Randomized Design

-In this example, we will create a CRD with one treatment factor.
-The design parameters are as follows:
+In this example, we create a CRD with one treatment factor.

 - Treatments: 1 treatment factor with 4 levels.